Regenerative farming fights climate change

 Long-term commitment to regeneratively farmed barley

 Koskenkorva is committed to working with regeneratively farmed barley for the long-term.
-We will offer training all our contract farmers in regenerative farming practices by 2025 to increase the supply of all regeneratively farmed grains.
 That’s because the benefits are not limited only to fighting climate change but they also help farmers get better yields by making their land more fertile and resistant.

 Koskenkorva Vodka Climate Action is the first vodka in the world made entirely from regeneratively farmed barley.
 Regenerative farming fights climate change by removing CO2 from the atmosphere and storing it into the ground.